AilPhaune/ObsidianBootloader/README.md

 # Goal
 This is my honest attempt at learning Operating System development.
 <br>
-The primary goal of this bootloader is to load the Obsidian kernel.
+The primary goal of this bootloader is to load the Campix kernel.
 <br>
 As an additional challenge to myself, I wanted to make it multiboot compliant.
 (It is not yet !)